ImageMagick v6 Examples --

 jhead -autorot *.jpg

-The JHead program will also let you adjust the photos date (if your camera time was set wrong, or you have traveled to different time zones), extract/remove/replace the preview thumbnail, set the comment field of the image, remove photoshop profiles, and do basic image cropping (to remove that stranger exposing himself ;-) so on, without degrading the JPEG image data.
+The JHead program will also let you adjust the photos date (if your camera time was set wrong, or you have travelled to different time zones), extract/remove/replace the preview thumbnail, set the comment field of the image, remove photoshop profiles, and do basic image cropping (to remove that stranger exposing himself ;-) so on, without degrading the JPEG image data.

 One final point about orientation.
 If you pointed your camera almost straight up or down, the EXIF orientation setting may not resolve correctly.
 The same goes for angled or slanted shots.
-The orientation (and cameras) jsut have no senses for these situations.
+The orientation (and cameras) just have no senses for these situations.

 Your only choice for such photos is to do the rotates yourself using the lower level non-lossy "jpegtrans", or IM "-rotate", and then either reset the EXIF orientation setting (using JHead or the IM "-orient" operator), or just strip the EXIF profile.